Part 1 - Calculate global mean temperature

 Read temperature data (GFDL-ESM4)

-To compare we will now read the temperature data of another climate model: "GFDL-ESM4"
+To compare we will now read the temperature data of another climate model: "GFDL-ESM4".

 Above we opened the netCDF containing the historical and future data